ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 implies that the trained model is able to predict a posterior distribution for any synthetic population of neutron stars.
 This computation is very fast, because inference corresponds to a simple forward pass through the network.

+!!! example

+    An example of the following training and inference scripts is presented in `tutorials/tutorial_notebooks/08_learning_sbi_tutorial.ipynb`.

 To perform our NPE using a dataset composed of heatmaps or 2D arrays of our synthetic pulsar populations (see [Generating density maps](generator_tutorial.md) for details) we use the script `pypopsyn/learning/train_sbi.py` as
 follows: